feiticeir0/ai-candy-dispenser/Arduino/readme.md

 ![Options](./assets/arduino_options.jpg)

 ## ⚠️ Warning
-You can't change much regarding Xiao Pins.
-Some are used by the Sense, byt the Round Display, I2C, etc.
+You can't change much regarding the Xiao Pins.
+Some are used by the Sense, others by the Round Display, I2C, etc.
 There aren't many available.

 You can read more about it on Seeedstudio Wiki